 Master Naturalist Training Program

-Length of commitment: Volunteer at least five hours per month, up to 100 hours of service after training is completed.
+Length of commitment: Following training - At least five hours per month, up to 100 hours of service after training is completed.
 100 hours not to exceed two-year period.

 Age: Must be 18 or older

-Master Naturalists will learn about the area’s ecology, geology, wildlife, plant life, cultural history, wetlands, forests, and streams from professors, local professionals, scientists, research assistants, and Park Rangers.
+Bellevue Master Naturalists learn about our area’s ecology, geology, wildlife, plant life, cultural history, wetlands, forests, and streams from professors, local professionals, scientists, research assistants, and Park Rangers.
 Master Naturalists will focus on restoration and conservation efforts, and will help share this passion by working with and educating their community.

 Drawing on individual strengths and interests, Master Naturalists may perform the following duties: